pablobernabeu/website-files/content/home/teaching-supervision.md

 +++

 Since my PhD, I have advised several students and colleagues about conducting behavioural and EEG experiments, and about data management, preprocessing and analysis.
-Furthermore, during my postdoc, I have co-supervised a master's thesis.
-Finally, I am a [Certified Carpentries Instructor](https://carpentries.org/instructors), and have led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).
+For instance, during my postdoc, I have co-supervised a master's thesis and three research assistantships.
+Furthermore, I am a [Certified Carpentries Instructor](https://carpentries.org/instructors), and have led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).

 My PhD scholarship was teaching-based, so I contributed to the curriculum of the Lancaster University Department of Psychology for 180 hours a year.
 Specifically, each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics lab sessions.
+Furthermore, I was a representative for graduate teaching assistants in my department for a year.
+Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [taught Spanish to adults in Lithuania](/#BA-degree).

-This activity is detailed below.
+My educational engagement throughout my PhD is detailed below.

 |             | **Course and remit** |
 | :---------: | -------------------- |